victormayowa/Predictive-Models-with-Regression-and-Classification-Models/README.md

 # Predictive-Models-with-Regression-and-Classification-Models

-We will use some of the algorithms to predict rain in Australia, specifically:
+I used some of the algorithms to predict rain in Australia, specifically:

 1. Linear Regression
 2. KNN